Skip to main content

-History of community theatre in america
+History of Community Theatre in America

-Amateur theatre group in the 19th century “Community Theatre occupies a peculiarly important position in the American theater picture....
+“Community Theatre occupies a peculiarly important position in the American theater picture....
 It engages more people in theatrical activity, albeit part-time, than all the rest of the American theatre put together, including schools and colleges.”

 The beginnings of community theatre in the U.S. are not well recorded.
 No one seems to have been conscious it was a “movement” which needed to be set down for posterity.
 We know there were amateur theatricals during the Colonial and Revolutionary War times, and the Mormons founded the Deseret Theatre around 1850.
 In 1874, two groups were founded: the Aurora Drama Guild in Illinois and the Concord Players in Massachusetts (by Louisa May Alcott).
 In 1877, the Footlight Club was founded in Jamaica Plain, MA and has been declared by AACT to be the oldest continuously producing community theatre in the U.S.